namshi/namshi.github.com/source/team/index.markdown

     **Daniel Ribeiro** is a Technical Leader, Senior Software Engineer, PHP 5.3 Zend Certified Engineer (ZEND021458), Speaker and Evangelist from Brazil.
 He's also a member of the local PHP community (PHPSC), and has been working with software engineering since 2006.
     His focus is on software engineering best practices, both concerning the code and the process of software development.
 He has a quite solid experience with agile practices and leading development teams to enterprise application standards and practices.
     Technically, he works with a lot of best practices, such as Behavior-Driven Development (BDD).
 He also has a background on architecture patterns, such as Domain Driven Design (DDD) and Service Oriented Architecture (SOA).
 He loves to work with high quality code, especially concerning advanced software engineering concepts, such as the SOLID principles and the GoF design patterns.

+*   ##<div id="Alessandro Casuccio">Alessandro Casuccio</div>
+    {% img left team /images/casuccio.png Alessandro Casuccio %}
+    **Alessandro (a.k.a.
+Casu)** is Head of Business Intelligence.
+    He joined Namshi in Dubai in 2012 and is currently leading the BI & Data Science practice.
+Before moving to the U.A.E., he worked one year in Australia for Rocket Internet contributing to creation and launch of several successful startups (among others TheIconic.com.au and Zanui.com.au).
+Alessandro has
+    experience in BI & Analytics, online marketing, business planning and financial reporting.
+Prior to Namshi and Rocket Internet, Alessandro was full time analyst at Unicredit Bank in Europe.
+    He obtained a MSc in Finance and a Bachelor in International Economics & Management from Bocconi University in Milan (ITA).
+    Alessandro enjoys outdoor activities and loves travelling to explore new cultures.
+He joined StartupWeekend as mentor both in Dubai's 2013 and 2014 editions as well as Denver's last one in 2014.